alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *julio 2025*  --  "Many machines on Ix.
-New machines."
+Current SARI version: *agosto 2025*  --  "The sorcerers of antiquity called the use of this language '*spells*'.
+But if that word offends your modern sensibilities, you can call it a program."

 -----------------